-Before talking about religion in China it is very important to know about the rise of religion, conservatism of the Chinese Atheism and the CCP Communist Party of china and to know about the cultural and political ideology, The state recognizes five religions: Buddhism, Catholicism, Taoism, Islam and Protestantism, and any other faith that is officially condemned and may be banned In China .
+Before talking about Main religion in China it is very important to know about the rise of religion, conservatism of the Chinese Atheism and the CCP Communist Party of China and to know about the cultural and political ideology, The state recognizes five religions: Buddhism, Catholicism, Taoism, Islam and Protestantism have all developed harmoniously , and any other faith that is officially condemned and may be banned In China.

 Religion of china is not given much recognition in China, here the Communist Party, which is a very rigid and centralist organization, has a Politburo located at the top of this communist party, which is 20, this bureau has a 7-member standing committee which has the ultimate power, Inspired by Karl Marx and Hegel.

 Confucianism took the form of state philosophy, especially after the Han dynasty, it promoted atheism in China.
 Originally atheism spread through Confucianism, but the first text of any religion also saw humanism as the culture of the nation goes.

 What is the main religion in China?

 Chinese folk religion is being monitored and strengthened, but according to the second rule, the cultural and religious thinking of Chinese culture and public consciousness of Confucianism, Taoism and Buddhism act as the property of China and this rule is the rest of the religion in China.
 It was enough to keep.

 Talking on the other side, the question comes that how many religions were banned in China but could not prove to be able to reduce the influence of CCP religions on Chinese people because of keeping China’s trade relations with other countries and international political Due to participation in the government has to give some relaxation